ZcashFoundation/zebra/.github/PULL_REQUEST_TEMPLATE/rfc.md

 ---

 <!--
 This template is for design RFCs.

-The RFC process is documented in CONTRIBUTING.md
+The RFC process is documented in CONTRIBUTING.md.

-- [ ] Copy the fields from the text of your RFC below
-- [ ] Leave the Design PR number blank, then fill it in *after* you create the PR (and the issue number is created)
-- [ ] After creating the Design PR, take the next available RFC number (not conflicting with any lower-number RFCs) and name your RFC book/rfcs/XYZT-my-rfc.md).
-- [ ] Leave the Zebra Issue number blank.  *After* the RFC is merged, create an issue to track implementation of the RFC and edit the PR description for cross-referencing.
--->
+Please see the checklist there: https://zebra.zfnd.org/CONTRIBUTING.html -->

 Feature Name: `my_feature`